Ericsson to lay off 8,500 employees - memo

-STOCKHOLM, Feb 24 (Reuters) - Telecom equipment maker Ericsson ERICb.ST will lay off 8,500 employees globally as part of its plan to cut costs, according to a memo sent to employees and seen by Reuters.
+STOCKHOLM, Feb 24 (Reuters) - Telecom equipment maker Ericsson ERICb.ST will lay off 8,500 employees globally as part of its plan to cut costs, a memo sent to employees and seen by Reuters said.

 On Monday, the company announced plans to cut about 1,400 jobs in Sweden.

-While technology companies have been laying of thousands of employees citing economic conditions, this would be the largest layoff hitting the telecom industry.
+While technology companies have been laying of thousands of employees citing economic conditions, this would be the largest layoff hitting the telecoms industry.

+"The way headcount reductions will be managed will differ depending on local country practice," Chief Executive Borje Ekholm wrote in the memo.

+"In several countries the headcount reductions have already been communicated this week," he said.

 ((supantha.mukherjee@thomsonreuters.com; +46 70 721 1004; Reuters Messaging: supantha.mukherjee.thomsonreuters.com@reuters.net))